ruuda/blog/posts/2014-08-01-path-tracer.md

   Edit: after a journey through several designs, I now have a better solution.
-  This kind of thing really forces you to think about what should go where, and in the end, I think it leads to a better design.
-- I just pattern matched a `Box<X>` as `ref mut`.
+  This kind of thing really forces you to think about what should go where, and in the end, I think it leads to a better design. x I just pattern matched a `Box<X>` as `ref mut`.
 The function that I want to pass it to expects a `&mut X`.
   So I did `&mut **x`, which feels extremely dirty.
-Is there a better way?
-- The `Mutex` approach is really nice.
+Is there a better way? x The `Mutex` approach is really nice.
 Lock it and you get back the object in a wrapper, and when it goes out of scope, it unlocks.
   I think a very powerful feature is the `Deref` trait, which allows for something similar to extension methods in C#.
   (Now I think of it, you should be able to do this in C++ as well!)